FromHDDtoSSD/SorachanCoin-qt/README.md

 What is SorachanCoin?
 ===========================

-The purpose of this coin is to change the drive failure prediction detection function(case: S.M.A.R.T.) to "reliable".
+The purpose of this coin is to change
+the drive failure prediction detection feature(case: S.M.A.R.T.) to "reliable".

 The drive failure prediction and detection function called "S.M.A.R.T." is many years of investigation,
 therefore We think that it is under the control of something that is into strange thoughts.